tylertitsworth/5th-age-srd/Character-Rules/Combat.md

 When you use a recovery, regain lost hit points by rolling recovery dice equal to your level and adding your Constitution modifier.
 Your class indicates which recovery die to use.
 At 7th level PCs get to roll [more](../Classes/README.md#recovery-dice-progression) recovery dice.

-At 5th level, double the bonus you get from your Con modifier.
-At 8th level, triple it.
+At champion tier, double the bonus you get from your Con modifier.
+At epic tier, triple it.

 If you perform an action that requires a recovery but have none left, you get half the healing you would otherwise get and take a –1 penalty to all defenses and attack rolls until your next full heal-up.
 This penalty stacks for each recovery used that you don't possess.